HalfTough/DonMoni/README.md

 Recurring time can be more complicated if you need it to be `monex add Wikipedia 10$ recur:1month,week`

+You can also add `until:date` which will stop adding payments at specified point.

 ## Config
 MonEx will read config from `/etc/xdg/monex.conf` and `~/.config/monex.conf`.
 The letter will override the firs one.
 On top of that, you can pass some of the settings as arguments